trvinh/phylosophy/README.md

 # phylosophy

-PhyloProfile is an R toolkit for generating and exploring complex phylogenetic profiles.
+*phylosophy* is an R toolkit for generating and exploring complex phylogenetic profiles.
 It provides solutions for searching orthologs for a set of genes of interest, enhancing the functional linkages between query genes and their orthologs with feature similarity scores, and finally visually exploring the phylogenetic profiles of query genes.

 # Table of Contents
 * [Installation](#installation)